Nouns

 - ɽʋʄꜿɟʌ

-Another way is to create a genitive phrase by preceding the modifier with the yë particle.
-This particle means that whatever word type that the word immediately following it is, take the noun derivation of that word type.
+Just like with verbs you can create a genitive phrase by preceding the modifier with the yë particle.
+This particle means that the modifier word that immediately following it is taken as the noun derivation of that word.

 This is especially useful for the typical reason that genitive phrases are useful: it allows you to describe a quality with some modifiers of its own.
 One of the most common usages is when adding a degree to a modifier:

-Since Hisyëö has less than 800 words, using genitive phrases with modifiers allows you to create more complex phrases that would require several sentences to formulate otherwise.
+Since Hisyëö has less than 900 words, using genitive phrases with modifiers allows you to create more complex phrases that would require several sentences to formulate otherwise.
+In fact, modifiers can also be used with kon, öni, and foko to make modifier-based abstract and agentive nouns.

 Noun Clauses